MaDHouSe79/mh-parking/UPDATES.md

 - i change the spawns for the vehicles and did some other tricks to force it on the ground.

-You have to use this in your database:
+You have to use this to update your database table:
 ```sql
 ALTER TABLE `player_parking` ADD `modelname` varchar(255) NOT NULL
 ```